mrstrange089/daily-dsa-js/README.md

 ## Data Structures & Algorithms with JavaScript 🚀

-Welcome to my **Daily DSA journey** using JavaScript.
+Welcome to my **60-day DSA journey** using JavaScript.
 This repository contains daily coding practice and solutions to data structure and algorithm (DSA) problems.

 ## 📚 Learning Resources